JcxAtSiemens/example_problem/README.md

 In the code, this is expressed as
 > expression_1 = (8x+4y+2z+q)

-coefficients being the powers of 2. _expression_1_ is here just our variable -x- given in the minimization problem.
-The x in the expression itself is just a simpy symbol, and should not be confused with the one in the optimization problem.
+coefficients being the powers of 2. _expression_1_ is here just our variable **x** given in the minimization problem.
+The _x_ in the expression itself is just a simpy symbol, and should not be confused with the one in the optimization problem.

 Boundary condition is expressed in the same manner with a constant factor between 0 and 15 (4 bit's allowance span).

 ### Creation of the Cost Matrix

-After the problem is created, coefficients of the variables are placed in the cost matrix.
+After the problem is created, coefficients of the variables are placed in the symmetrical cost matrix.
 We don't differentiate between quadratic expressions and singular experrions(such as $x^2$ and $x$), since $0^2=0$ and $1^2=1$.
 The coefficients of the singular variables are placed in the diagonal of the cost matrix, while the coefficients of the multiplicative variables are placed in the off-diagonal elements.